NegatioN/BattleRiteStats/README.md

 Site made with Jekyll Now

+Site is developed on `master`-branch, and published live on `gh-pages`-branch.

 #TODOS
 * top heroes sorted by usage in each mode
 * searchable players (and their most used heroes + builds)